©2026 Compass Learning Technologies ← GXWeb Showcase ← GXWeb Fractured Fractions Collection → Continued Fractions: Some Alternate Forms

 Symbolic computations on this page use Nerdamer Symbolic JavaScript to complement the in-built CAS of GXWeb

 With thanks to the late Dr Keith Tognetti for pointing me in the direction of continued fractions many years ago and igniting in me a life-long passion, and to Dr Bruce Bates (both of the University of Wollongong) for revealing to us all the beautiful Stern-Brocot Continued Fraction.
-With colleague Dr Martin Bunder they have brought to light many wonderful and often surprising connections between binary trees and continued fractions.
+With colleague Dr Martin Bunder they have brought to light many wonderful and often surprising continued fraction connections from fraction trees to dragon curves and paper folding!

 Introduction to Continued Fractions